simongregersen/thyultra/content.en/about.md

 ## Course closure and cutoffs

-All courses close at 23:59.
+All courses close Saturday at 23:59:59.
 Participants crossing the finish line after course closure will be disqualified.

 The following aid station cutoffs are enforced for all participants.